Bernie Sanders 2016 presidential campaign: Campaign

 Addressing the platform of the front-running Republican candidate Donald Trump in an appearance on Face the Nation on December 27, Sanders said that "[m]any of Trump's supporters are working-class people and they're angry, and they're angry because they're working longer hours for lower wages, they're angry because their jobs have left this country and gone to China or other low-wage countries, they're angry because they can't afford to send their kids to college so they can't retire with dignity".
 Sanders said that while he believed these are legitimate fears, Trump had "converted them into anger against Mexicans, anger against Muslims" rather than facing the real issue the American people need to confront, "the greed of corporate America".
-Sanders also noted that Trump wanted more tax breaks for the wealthy and was opposed to an increase in the minimum wage.

 Sanders was frequently questioned on the controversy over Hillary Clinton's use of an unauthorized and unsecured private e-mail server for her correspondence as Secretary of State, and he consistently refused to use the allegations of wrongdoing in his campaign message.
 In late May, when it was reported that a State Department inspector general contradicted Clinton's claims of no wrongdoing, Sanders was asked about it by Chuck Todd on Meet the Press.
 He replied, "Well, again, you know, these are areas that I have stayed away from.
 There is a process, people will draw their conclusions from the inspector general report."
 Sanders went on to say, "I want to break up the Wall Street banks.
 She doesn't.
 I want to raise the minimum wage to fifteen bucks an hour.
 She wants $12 an hour.
 I voted against the War in Iraq.
 She voted for the War in Iraq.
 I believe we should ban fracking.
 She does not.
 I believe we should have a tax on carbon and deal aggressively with climate change.
 That is not her position.
 Those are some of the issues that I am campaigning on."